La-Z-Boy Incorporated (NYSE:LZB) Expected to Post Earnings of $0.71 Per Share

-Wall Street brokerages expect La-Z-Boy Incorporated (NYSE:LZB) to report earnings of $0.71 per share for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for La-Z-Boy’s earnings.
+Brokerages expect La-Z-Boy Incorporated (NYSE:LZB) to report $0.71 earnings per share for the current fiscal quarter, according to Zacks.
+Two analysts have made estimates for La-Z-Boy’s earnings.
 The highest EPS estimate is $0.71 and the lowest is $0.70.
-La-Z-Boy reported earnings of $0.72 per share in the same quarter last year, which suggests a negative year over year growth rate of 1.4%.
-The firm is expected to report its next quarterly earnings results after the market closes on Tuesday, February 16th.
+La-Z-Boy posted earnings of $0.72 per share in the same quarter last year, which would indicate a negative year-over-year growth rate of 1.4%.
+The firm is scheduled to issue its next earnings report after the market closes on Tuesday, February 16th.

 On average, analysts expect that La-Z-Boy will report full-year earnings of $2.53 per share for the current financial year, with EPS estimates ranging from $2.45 to $2.61.
-For the next financial year, analysts anticipate that the firm will report earnings of $2.89 per share, with EPS estimates ranging from $2.85 to $2.93.
-Zacks’ EPS calculations are an average based on a survey of research analysts that cover La-Z-Boy.
+For the next year, analysts expect that the business will post earnings of $2.89 per share, with EPS estimates ranging from $2.85 to $2.93.
+Zacks’ EPS averages are an average based on a survey of research firms that that provide coverage for La-Z-Boy.

-La-Z-Boy (NYSE:LZB) last announced its earnings results on Monday, November 16th.
-The company reported $0.82 earnings per share for the quarter, beating the consensus estimate of $0.50 by $0.32.
-The firm had revenue of $459.12 million for the quarter, compared to the consensus estimate of $431.90 million.
+La-Z-Boy (NYSE:LZB) last posted its quarterly earnings results on Monday, November 16th.
+The company reported $0.82 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.50 by $0.32.
+The business had revenue of $459.12 million for the quarter, compared to analyst estimates of $431.90 million.
 La-Z-Boy had a return on equity of 14.11% and a net margin of 4.82%.

+In related news, CAO Lindsay A. Barnes sold 19,287 shares of the firm’s stock in a transaction dated Thursday, November 19th.
+The stock was sold at an average price of $39.60, for a total transaction of $763,765.20.
+Following the completion of the transaction, the chief accounting officer now owns 16,113 shares of the company’s stock, valued at $638,074.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Otis S. Sawyer sold 49,546 shares of the firm’s stock in a transaction dated Thursday, November 19th.
+The shares were sold at an average price of $39.45, for a total value of $1,954,589.70.
+Following the transaction, the senior vice president now directly owns 80,985 shares of the company’s stock, valued at approximately $3,194,858.25.
+The disclosure for this sale can be found here.
+Insiders have sold 240,082 shares of company stock valued at $9,596,560 in the last ninety days.
+Company insiders own 4.20% of the company’s stock.

+Hedge funds have recently made changes to their positions in the stock.
+Harvest Fund Management Co.
+Ltd bought a new position in La-Z-Boy during the fourth quarter valued at about $34,000.
+Veriti Management LLC acquired a new position in shares of La-Z-Boy in the 4th quarter valued at $83,000.
+Moors & Cabot Inc. acquired a new position in shares of La-Z-Boy in the 4th quarter valued at $221,000.
+Sawgrass Asset Management LLC acquired a new position in shares of La-Z-Boy in the 4th quarter valued at $226,000.
+Finally, Janney Montgomery Scott LLC acquired a new position in shares of La-Z-Boy in the 3rd quarter valued at $239,000.
+91.19% of the stock is owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
-Shareholders of record on Thursday, March 4th will be given a $0.15 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
+Stockholders of record on Thursday, March 4th will be issued a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.47%.
+This is a positive change from La-Z-Boy’s previous quarterly dividend of $0.14.
 The ex-dividend date of this dividend is Wednesday, March 3rd.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.51%.
-This is a boost from La-Z-Boy’s previous quarterly dividend of $0.14.
-La-Z-Boy’s payout ratio is currently 25.93%.
+La-Z-Boy’s dividend payout ratio (DPR) is 25.93%.

-In other news, COO Darrell Dewain Edwards sold 17,365 shares of La-Z-Boy stock in a transaction dated Monday, January 25th.
-The stock was sold at an average price of $45.00, for a total value of $781,425.00.
-Following the transaction, the chief operating officer now directly owns 66,930 shares in the company, valued at $3,011,850.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Otis S. Sawyer sold 49,546 shares of La-Z-Boy stock in a transaction dated Thursday, November 19th.
-The stock was sold at an average price of $39.45, for a total value of $1,954,589.70.
-Following the completion of the transaction, the senior vice president now owns 80,985 shares in the company, valued at $3,194,858.25.
-The disclosure for this sale can be found here.
-Insiders sold 336,201 shares of company stock worth $13,156,808 over the last quarter.
-4.20% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently bought and sold shares of LZB.
-Sawgrass Asset Management LLC bought a new position in shares of La-Z-Boy in the fourth quarter worth about $226,000.
-Janney Montgomery Scott LLC acquired a new position in La-Z-Boy in the 3rd quarter valued at approximately $239,000.
-Pitcairn Co. raised its holdings in La-Z-Boy by 4.9% in the 3rd quarter.
-Pitcairn Co. now owns 9,190 shares of the company’s stock valued at $291,000 after acquiring an additional 427 shares in the last quarter.
-AlphaCrest Capital Management LLC acquired a new position in La-Z-Boy in the 3rd quarter valued at approximately $332,000.
-Finally, BNP Paribas Arbitrage SA raised its holdings in La-Z-Boy by 187.4% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 11,516 shares of the company’s stock valued at $364,000 after acquiring an additional 7,509 shares in the last quarter.
-Institutional investors and hedge funds own 91.19% of the company’s stock.

 La-Z-Boy Company Profile